groupvine/gv-doc/notices/Mar-2023-Update.md

 <span id="mar2023-other-changes"></span>
 ## Other Notable Changes

-* By default, Draft emails will still be set up with Admins and Editors as recipients, but now you can add individually selected recipients and the Admins and Editors can be optional.

 * On the subscribe page, we've added a CAPTCHA which asks the subscriber to complete a simple test to prove they are